neale/Adversarial-Autoencoder/README.md

 # Adversarial-Autoencoder
-An adversarial autoencoder implementation in pytorch using the WGAN with gradient penalty framework.
+A convolutional adversarial autoencoder implementation in pytorch using the WGAN with gradient penalty framework.

 There's a lot to tweak here as far as balancing the adversarial vs reconstruction loss, but this works and I'll update as I go along.